Crowded Kitchen

 Agave: feel free to sub with another liquid sweetener.

 Storage: these vegan butterfingers get pretty soft at room temperature, so we suggest storing in the refrigerator or freezer.
-You can store in the freezer for up 6 months, but be sure to let them thaw for at least 15 minutes at room temperature before eating (to avoid breaking a tooth!).
+You can store in the freezer for up 6 months, but be sure to let them thaw for a few minutes at room temperature before eating.

 • Prep Time: 30 minutes